-- Strong regulatory oversight and credible monetary policy of the Reserve Bank of India has allowed for stable growth of the banking sector in India.
+- Strong regulatory oversight and credible monetary policy of the Reserve Bank of India have enabled stable growth of the sector.

 This smallcase comprises private and public sector banks to allow investors to efficiently track and invest in the banking sector.

 Live Performance vs